 The ability to care for oneself requires self-awareness and a readiness to respond to the information the body provides.

 Mindfulness practice has proven the most powerful tool I’ve encountered in my fight for recovery, as it brings me back to the moment.
 Otherwise, I gloss over things, details of the day, and opportunities to make pro-recovery choices by responding to my body’s signals.
-When I’m in mindless cruise-mode, I don’t experience discrete moments, but long stretches of time to look back on with indifference or regret, time that I easily lose track of, maybe because I find it even less glamorous than my eating disorder.
+When I’m in mindless cruise-mode, I don’t experience discrete moments.
+Instead, there are long stretches of time to look back on with indifference or regret.
+It is time that I easily lose track of, maybe because I find it even less glamorous than my eating disorder.

 Mindfulness Self-Care 101

 The mindfulness technique that I’ve been working on lately is truly Self-Care 101.
-I’m beginning to use it more fluidly now, and find it especially powerful when I’m feeling utterly wretched when everything is wrong and my eating disorder beckons, promising quick and lasting comfort.
+I’m beginning to use it more fluidly now.
+I find it especially powerful when I’m feeling utterly wretched.
+When everything seems wrong and my eating disorder beckons, promising quick and lasting comfort, this technique helps.
 The steps are simple and easy to remember.
 Practicing them regularly does make it easier to access them during crises moments.
 There are two variations.

-- After taking several deep breaths, use your sensory faculties and identify one thing that is giving you even the slightest bit of pleasure or comfort.
+After taking several deep breaths, use your sensory faculties and identify one thing that is giving you even the slightest bit of pleasure or comfort.
 If your body is going electric with anger as you sit in a traffic jam, for example, notice the color of the car in front of you.
-For example, it’s sparkly royal blue, a favorite.
-Then you notice how the cool air from the air conditioning lightly tickles the hairs on your arm.
+Maybe it’s sparkly royal blue, a favorite.
+Notice how the cool air from the air conditioning lightly tickles the hairs on your arm.
 Take a moment to enjoy that feeling.
 If you can, continue the exercise, bringing focus to details of your physical experience that give comfort, pleasure or ease.

 Our work is to reclaim the mind by just watching these thoughts, noticing them and naming them.